 Get the dog used to being in a crate.
 Separation anxiety can develop in puppies if left totally to their own devices.
 If you can ease them into their crate early and often, they will be a lot more comfortable in it when you leave home for work, errands or fun.
 Choosing to let them wander your home freely may give them the opportunity to chew up carpet, couch cushions or other objects due to nervousness and pent-up energy.

 Always have the puppy leashed when going outside.
 Following simple commands is one matter, but being well-behaved while off leash and outside is a very different ballgame.
 It is recommended that you establish the leash as an everyday thing whenever you take the pup away from home.
 If you have a yard with a secure fence, you might be able to make an exception – but otherwise, keep the dog leashed when you take them out.

 Make sure to spay and neuter your pooch.
-It is best to do so when the dog is still a puppy to minimize health complications.
+It is best to do so based on your veterinarian’s recommendations to minimize health complications.
 Equally important is the procedure’s effect of lessening a dog’s aggression.
 Canines that have not been spayed or neutered tend to get in more scuffles with other dogs.
-For the sake of your dog’s safety as well as other pet owners, go to the vet to spay/neuter.
+For the sake of your dog’s safety as well as other pet owners, go to the veterinarian to spay/neuter.